Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What defences are available to a liable director or parent company?

-As per Article 369 of the Commercial Code, directors must carry out their duties with the due diligence expected of a prudent businessperson.
-Directors should therefore prove that they exercise their duties with due diligence and in good faith.
-However, the term ‘prudent businessperson’ is interpreted broadly by the courts and in each case it should be evaluated whether there is damage that can be attributed to a faulty act of a relevant director where circumstance were beyond that director's control.
+As per Article 369 of the Commercial Code, directors must carry out their duties with the due diligence expected of a prudent business person.
+Directors should therefore prove that they have exercised their duties with due diligence and good faith.
+However, the term ‘prudent business person’ is interpreted broadly by the courts and in each case it should be evaluated whether there is damage that can be attributed to a faulty act of a relevant director and whether the circumstances were beyond that director's control.

 What due diligence should be conducted to limit liability?

-In order to avoid directors’ personal liability, directors should act diligently and with the utmost care while carrying out management duties.
+In order to avoid directors’ personal liabilities, directors should act diligently and with the utmost care while carrying out their management duties.

 Position of creditors

 What are the main forms of security over moveable and immoveable property and how are they given legal effect?